elsiklab/multivariantviewer/README.md

 # multivariantviewer

-A JBrowse plugin that adds some custom glyphs for variants on a "multi VCF" file (VCF with multiple individuals)
+A JBrowse plugin that adds some custom glyphs for variants on a "multi VCF" file (VCF with multiple samples)

 ## Options

-* style->height - Pixel height of each individual.
+* style->height - Pixel height for each sample.
 Default: 5
-* style->offset - Pixel offset between individuals.
+* style->offset - Pixel offset between each sample.
 Default: 0
 * style->color - A color or a callback that returns colors.
-The callback signature is `function(feature, string ['ref' or 'alt'], genotype [the actual genotype as 0|0 or 0|1 or similar])`
+Default: cyan is heterozygous non-ref, grey homozygous ref, blue is homozygous non-ref.
+Can be customized by a callback with the a function signature `function(feature, type, genotype)` where `type` is either 'ref' or 'alt' and `genotype` is the actual genotype as 0|0 or 0|1 or similar and `feature` contains all info about a particular variant

 Subtrack label options

-* showLabels - Display actual labels inside the small icons specified by showTooltips (boolean)
+* showLabels - Display subtrack labels (boolean)
-* showTooltips - Display squares with a mouseover tooltips with subtrack label (boolean)
+* showTooltips - Display mouseover tooltips with subtrack name and description (boolean)
 * labelFont - Specify subtrack label font CSS e.g. "6px sans-serif"
-* labelWidth - Specify a specific width for all subtrack labels
+* labelWidth - Specify a specific width for all subtrack labels.
+Default autosizes to each sublabel's length, which can look ugly
-* labelColors - An array of structures like {"name": "sample1", "color": "red"}
+* sublabels - An array of structures like {"name": "sample1", "color": "red", "description": "Optional description or sample displayed on mouseover"}

+The sublabels are optional and default to just showing the sample names if not specified

 ## Example configuration